Adaymesa/CV/README.md

 ## Who is Aday Mesa?

 I am a junior software developer, future dad and also a traveller who is eager of knowledge and new challenges.
 I am positive minded, flexible and emphatic.
 Code wise, maintainability and simplicity are my two best friends, always followed by the industry best practices.
 I believe in lifelong learning as a way of life.
-I am not seeking for just a job, I am looking for the opportunity to bring value and keep learning.
-I am available 1st July, 2016.
+I am not seeking for just a job, I am looking for the opportunity to bring value and keep learning. **I am available 1st July, 2016**.

 ## Skills